Skip to main content

 • Cost-efficient -- No wasted API calls polling for changes that haven't happened

-• Scalable -- High throughput with guaranteed per-endpoint ordering
+• Scalable -- High throughput delivery

 • Reliable -- Automatic retries with exponential backoff.
 Failed deliveries are retried for up to 24 hours